H-MOVE-LAB/icd_head_app/README.md

 # `icd_head_app`: Initial Contacts Detection Using Temporal Convolutional Networks and a Head-Worn IMU

-Welcome to the icd_head repository!
-This repository contains an example of Python application for the estimation of initial contacts from acceleration and angular velocity data recorded by a Head Inertial Measurement Unit (H-IMU).
-Inference is performed by a Temporal Convolutional Network (TCN) trained with over 100.000 gait cyles in both structured and real-world conditions!
+Welcome to the `icd_head_app` repository!
+This repository contains a basic example of a Python application for the estimation of initial contacts from acceleration and angular velocity data recorded by a Head Inertial Measurement Unit (H-IMU).
+Raw data is preprocessed in Matlab, while inference is performed in Python by a Temporal Convolutional Network (TCN) trained with over 100.000 gait cyles in both structured and real-world conditions!

 ## References
 <a id="1">[1]</a>